CodeNebulaX/portfolio-gatsby/content/hero/index.md

 ---
-title: 'Hey, my name is'
+title: 'Hello, I’m'
-name: 'Finn Holness'
+name: 'Jesse Delorenzo'
 subtitle: "Have an idea?
-Let's gooooo!"
+Let’s bring it to life."
 buttonText: 'Get In Touch'
 ---

-I'm a senior software engineer based in Park City, Utah and love to build software, improve processes, solve problems and challenges and learn new technologies.
-Proficient with JavaScript, TypeScript, React, Node, SQL, MongoDB, Docker.
+As a senior software engineer, I specialize in JavaScript, TypeScript, React, Node, and more.
+Whether it's creating innovative solutions or turning concepts into reality, I'm here to make it happen.